wpilibsuite/frc-docs/source/docs/networking/networking-introduction/windows-firewall-configuration.rst

 .. image:: images/windows-firewall-configuration-6.png

-For each FRC program you are having an issue with, make sure that it appears in the list and that it has a check in each of the 3 columns.
+For each FRC program you are having an issue with, make sure that it appears in the list and that it has a check in each column.
 If you need to change a setting, you made need to click the ``Change settings`` button in the top right before changing the settings.
 If the program is not in the list at all, click the ``Allow another program...`` button and browse to the location of the program to add it.